luyuanzhangcloud/three-tier-architecture/README.md

 2. Business Logic Layer (Middle Tier): This layer consists of VPC networking and servers;

-  1. 3 public subnets and 3 private subnets are created in a VPC;
-  2. 3 private subnets are needed to enable multi-AZ for MySQL RDS
-  3. The public subnets are accessible from internet through an internet gateway in the VPC;
+     	3 public subnets and 3 private subnets are created in a VPC; 3 private subnets are needed to enable multi-AZ for MySQL RDS The public subnets are accessible from internet through an internet gateway in the VPC;
-  4. The private subnets are associated with route tables that have route tos NAT gateways.
+     	The private subnets are associated with route tables that have route to NAT gateways.
 This is needed in case the servers need to install update; However inbound traffic from internet outside the VPC cannot reach the servers;
-  5. To keep the servers secure, the servers’ security group only accepts inbound traffic from the load balancer;
+  	To keep the servers secure, the servers’ security group only accepts inbound traffic from the load balancer;
-  6. Servers are launched and maintained by an auto scaling group that spans the private subnets to ensure high availability;
+  	Servers are launched and maintained by an auto scaling group that spans the private subnets to ensure high availability;

 3. Data Layer (Back-End): Data is stored in server EBS root volumes, S3 bucket, and MySQL database.
   .
 Servers are authorized to read and write to a S3 central storage bucket through EC2 role;